kopokopo/k2-connect-python/README.md

 k2-connect is a Python library for accessing the Kopo Kopo APIs.

-# DISCLAIMER
-This library is still in development.
-To connect to kopokopo's current api check out it's documentation on https://app.kopokopo.com/push_api

 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install k2connect.